 The student is responsible to notify the Course Coordinator/ Student Welfare Officer of any infringement or change in status with regard to disclosable outcomes on their police record.

-The Working with Children (WWC) Act 2005 introduces mandatory screening processes for people who volunteer or work with children.
-All students must hold a current WWC, which is valid for 5 years from issue, before attending professional practice experience.
+The Working with Children Check (WWCC) Act 2005 introduces mandatory screening processes for people who volunteer or work with children.
+All students must hold a current WWCC, which is valid for 5 years from issue, before attending professional practice experience.
 Failure to obtain this will result in cancellation of the work placement.

-The student is responsible to notify the Course Coordinator/ Student Welfare Officer of any infringement or change in status with regard to the WWC.
+The student is responsible to notify the Course Coordinator/ Student Welfare Officer of any infringement or change in status with regard to the WWCC.